 Introduction

-Welcome to the official documentation for RibbitXDB, the secure, lightweight, and high-performance database engine for Python applications.
+Welcome to the official documentation for RibbitXDB, the production-ready enterprise database for Python with 100% SQL support, connection pooling, and advanced features.

 Key Features

-- Secure by Design: Every row is cryptographically hashed with BLAKE2b for tamper-proof data integrity.
+- Secure by Design: BLAKE2b hashing for data integrity

-- Lightweight Storage: Native LZMA compression reduces database size by up to 70% without sacrificing speed.
+- Lightweight Storage: LZMA compression reduces size by 70%

-- Pure Python: Zero external dependencies.
-Drop-in replacement for SQLite3 workflows.
+- Pure Python: Zero external dependencies, works everywhere

 Installation